453245C

 Clean air conditioning electrical connections.Check the heating system electrical connections

-Check the Outdoor outlet weather sealingClear electrical panels of debris and dust
+Check the Outdoor outlet weather sealingClear the electrical panels of debris and dust

 Test the whole-house surge protection systemTest backup power systems and generators.